bhstark2/latency/report.md

  streaming video player) appears to wait while it builds up an amount of data in its playout buffer, before it begins playing the media.
- This is an entirely different phenomenon, and is not what we refer to as buffering in this report.*
+ This is an entirely different phenomenon, and is not what we refer to as buffering in this report.
+ These two kinds of buffering are, however, related — the reason streaming media applications require large playback buffers is in part due to the occasional and unpredictable large data delivery delays caused by overly large buffers in the network.*

 - **miscellaneous, link specific:** some link technologies can introduce additional delays that can be significant.
 Some of these are discussed